U-Haul: History

+Between 1984 and 1992, U-Haul rented camper trailer that could be slept in.
+When this service was discontinued, the fiberglass trailers were sold off to the public.

 The Shoen family, currently led by chairman and president Edward "Joe" Shoen, owns about 40% of the company through their AMERCO holding company.
 AMERCO filed for Chapter 11 bankruptcy in June 2003 and emerged in March 2004.
-The filing did not include or affect U-Haul operations.
+The filing did not affect U-Haul operations.

 In 2012, another moving and storage company, PODS, sued U-Haul in U.S. District Court for trademark infringement, claiming that U-Haul "improperly and unlawfully" used the word "pods" to describe its U-Box product.
 On September 25, 2014, a jury ruled that U-Haul had infringed on PODS' trademarks, causing confusion and damaging business for PODS.
 The jury found that U-Haul unjustly profited from mentioning the term on its marketing and advertising materials and began using the word only after PODS became famous as a brand name in the industry.
 The jury awarded PODS $62 million in damages.
 In 2014 UHaul sued HireAHelper for trademark infringement, a suit that was settled out of court.

 Each December, U-Haul is used by UPS, USPS, and FedEx, to help temporarily expand fleets to handle a surge due to Christmas and other holiday volume.

+From 2007 to 2020, the company operated Uhaul Car Share.

+In June 2021, the company's division in West Virginia filed for Chapter 11 bankruptcy protection, blaming several challenges as a result of the decision, including management turnover, unprofitable locations, and litigation costs leading to poor cash flow and liquidity.